xraypy/xraylarch/_sources/xafs/feffit.txt

     Zn K-edge XAFS data for ZnSe.

 For this example, we'll use Zn K-edge data of ZnSe, with :math:`\chi(k)` data shown in Figure :num:`fig-znse-xafs`.
-The data is pretty good but not perfect, and is useful for the study here because the structure is simple, with a well-isolated and well-ordered shell of scatterers (the cubic ZnS structure with 1 Zn site surrounded by 4 Se at 2.45 :math:`\rm\AA`).
+The data is pretty good but not perfect, and is useful for the study here mainly because the structure is simple, with a well-isolated and well-ordered shell of scatterers (the cubic ZnS structure with 1 Zn site surrounded by 4 Se at 2.45 :math:`\rm\AA`).
 While we're sure that the scatterer *should* be Se, we'll try scatterers of Zn, Ge, Se, Br, and Rb, spanning a small but sufficient range of :math:`Z`.

 To construct the scattering paths, we'll modify a Feff input file.
-To do we start with a feff.inp file generated for crystalline ZnSe by the ATOMS program, and add an IPOT to the list of atomic potentials (here the line **   3   35   Br**), and then replace the IPOTs for 1 of the neighboring Se atoms (that is, replacing a 2 with a 3, and changing the tag for convenience).
+To do this, we start with a feff.inp file generated for crystalline ZnSe by the ATOMS program, and add an IPOT to the list of atomic potentials (here the line ``3    35    Br``), and then replace the IPOTs for 1 of the neighboring Se atoms (that is, replacing a 2 with a 3, and changing the tag for convenience).
 The resulting feff.inp file for Br looks this:

 .. literalinclude:: ../../examples/feffit/Feff_ZnSe/feff.inp